About Us

 Difference Between Machu Picchu Mountain and Huayna Picchu Mountain

-When traveling to Machu Picchu, you can visit one of the mountains surrounding the citadel.
-Here are the differences to help you make this important decision.
+When visiting Machu Picchu, you can choose to hike one of the mountains surrounding the citadel.
+Here are the key differences to help you make this important decision.

-When visiting the Machu Picchu citadel, you will have the opportunity to hike one of the two mountains that surround this Wonder of the World: Huayna Picchu Mountain or Machu Picchu Mountain (not the citadel itself).
-Each offers a unique experience that makes the hike special and memorable.
+When visiting the Machu Picchu citadel, in addition to exploring this iconic site, you also have the opportunity to hike one of the two mountains that surround this World Wonder: Huayna Picchu Mountain or Machu Picchu Mountain (not the citadel).

 Huayna Picchu Mountain (Wayna Picchu)

-Huayna Picchu Mountain, whose name in Quechua means “Young Mountain”, is located at an altitude of 2,667 meters, to the north of the Machu Picchu citadel.
-The trail to the summit is more challenging, with steep stairs and narrow paths.
-This hike is not recommended for people with vertigo, children under 12, or elderly visitors.
+Huayna Picchu Mountain, whose name in Quechua means “Young Mountain”, is located at 2,667 meters above sea level, north of the Machu Picchu citadel.
+The trail to the summit is more demanding, featuring steep stairways and narrow paths.

 • Location: North of the Machu Picchu citadel